Pseudomode approach to Fano effect in dissipative cavity quantum electrodynamics: Pseudomode approach

 \section{Pseudomode approach}

-Our goal in the present paper is to show that the QME in Ref.~\cite{yamaguchi2021theory} (hereafter referred to as Yamaguchi's QME), which was previously derived using the Born-Markov approximation, can also be derived by applying the pseudomode approach to the present setup.
-Yamaguchi's QME has the following form:
+The present paper has two main objectives.
+First, we show that the QME derived in Ref.~\cite{yamaguchi2021theory} (hereafter referred to as Yamaguchi's QME), previously obtained within the Born-Markov approximation, can be rederived using the pseudomode approach.
+Second, we identify the concrete form of $J(\omega)$ responsible for the Fano interference between the direct atomic radiation and the radiation mediated by the cavity mode.